nrc-cnrc/MetroloPy/docs/hand_made_doc.rst

       not specify both *cik* and *cip*.

-   -  **ciformat**: (str, default is 'g-') Format string passes to the pylab.plot command that plots the uncertainty bands.
+   -  **ciformat**: (str, default is 'g-') Format string passes to the pyplot.plot command that plots the uncertainty bands.

-   -  **cioptions**: (dict) Keywork options passed to the pylab.plot command that plots the uncertainty bands.
+   -  **cioptions**: (dict) Keywork options passed to the pyplot.plot command that plots the uncertainty bands.

    -  **clk**,\ **clp**,\ **clformat**, and **cloptions**: Control limit